-4 Things You Should Know About Expired Contact Lens
+What You Should Know About Expired Contact Lenses

 The contact lens expiration date is printed on the package and is usually written in mm/yy format.
 For example, a date of 03/18 means that the contact lens is deemed safe to use until the end of March 2018.
-Make sure you check before wearing.
+Make sure you check before wearing it.

 - Beyond the expiration dates, the contact lens manufacturer cannot guarantee that lenses are safe to wear.
 Despite that the lenses are sealed in an airtight container, it’s possible that the sealed container can become damaged and jeopardized over time, probably leading to contamination of saline solution and lens inside.

 - The expiration date on the package displays the last month and year that the container should be free from contamination and the lenses inside are safe to wear.